planetoftheweb/codeclinic2/slides/00_03_Exercise Files.md

 `> cd ~/Desktop`

-On a PC, I'll be running something like Git Bash or something that is compatible with Unix terminal commands.
+On a PC, I'll be running something like Git Bash, powershell or something that is compatible with Unix terminal commands.
 Once I do that, I can create a directory

 `> mkdir vueinterface`
 `> cd vueinterface`